Kolgrim33/OmegaOS/README.md

 - **Dark theme by default** — Yaru-dark with custom Omega wallpaper
 - **GNOME 46 Desktop** — modern desktop environment
 - **Future plans for cyberlearning so people can understand Linux without having to look for resources
-- implementation of a low resource using ai terminal to assist users with queries
+- implementation of a low resource using ai terminal to assist users with queries ,especially users with no Linux experience